 - 1. Tenant retains an Architect or Designer who develops construction plans and specifications which identify the scope of the construction.
 THE MART encourages you to retain an accredited LEED Designer and/or Architect that is knowledgeable with the LEED process. - 2.
+THE MART encourages Tenant and Design Team to review mechanical items with THE MART'S Construction Services Team during the design phase in an effort to ensure building requirements are met and unnecessary delays due to required changes are avoided. - 3.
 It is the Tenant's responsibility to ensure that THE MART Construction Services receives drawings and documents both in electronic and paper format for review.
 The tenant must provide THE MART with a pdf version and five (5) half-paper sets of the construction drawings for review by THE MART Construction Services and the Operations staff.
 Please allow 10-15 business days for drawing review.
-Revisions to construction documents after the project has been awarded to a Contractor or reviewed by THE MART shall be submitted in pdf format reflecting revisions. - 3.
-The Tenant is solely responsible for ensuring that all drawings and documents have been reviewed and approved by THE MART Construction Services and Operations staff prior to the commencement of any work. - 4.
+Revisions to construction documents after the project has been awarded to a Contractor or reviewed by THE MART shall be submitted in pdf format reflecting revisions. - 4.
+The Tenant is solely responsible for ensuring that all drawings and documents have been reviewed and approved by THE MART Construction Services and Operations staff prior to the commencement of any work. - 5.
 Drawings and specifications as prepared by the Tenant's Architect or Interior Designer (hereafter referred to as Designer) shall address and/or include the following items: - A. Preparer's name, address, telephone number, and email. - B. Date of Preparation. - C. Key plan indicating floor number and location within the building. - D. Column centerlines on all plans with corresponding column numbers which match the base building numbering system. - E. All floor and reflected ceiling plans, elevations, and details showing all demolition, structural alterations, architectural, mechanical, plumbing, sprinkler, and electrical work.
 All drawings to be drawn to scale, be dimensioned and noted. - F. Schedules including room finishes, doors, hardware and equipment.
 Whenever practical, use environmentally preferable products that are LEED compliant.
-Indicate such products on the Construction Schedules.
+Indicate such products on the

+Construction Schedules.
 You must obtain approval from THE MART if you are considering using products that are not LEED compliant.